pyzahl/Gxsm4/README.md

 # 2. Installation

 Gxsm4 requires GTK4, GtkSourceView5, libfftw, libnetcdf, libquicktime, ...
 Therefore, please install a recent linux distribution like debian or ubuntu (>= 22.04 LTS).
-To run GXSM4 with Wayland as window manager, you have to alternative to tweak your linux: i) In Ubuntu 22.04 Wayland is the default window manager if you are not using an nvidia gpu.
+To run GXSM4 with Wayland as window manager, you have two alternative to tweak your linux: i) In Ubuntu 22.04 Wayland is the default window manager if you are not using an nvidia gpu.
 To deactivate Wayland support, please add/enalbe as root in /etc/gdm3/custom.conf the line.
 ```
 WaylandEnable=false
 ```